boyinsea/ErosWeb/README.md

 3. [Appropriate hardware][connect] to connect the ET-312 to the computer.
 4. Latest version of [Google Chrome][chrome] or Microsoft Edge.

 Chrome or Edge does not need to be the default browser.
 However, ErosWeb sub mode relies on the [Web Serial API](https://github.com/WICG/serial/blob/gh-pages/EXPLAINER.md) to control the ET-312.
-As of August 2020, this feature is only available in Chrome and Edge, so one of these browsers **must** be used to run the sub page.
+Only Chrome and Edge offer this feature as of October 2020, so one of these browsers **must** be used when running the sub page.

 ### **Dom** – _one_ of the following:
 * Mac running [the latest version of Chrome][chrome] (recommended), Safari, or Firefox.